gletort/FishFeats/docs/Installation.md

 ## Compatibility/Dependencies

 `FishFeats` depends on several python modules to allow different tasks.
 It is not necessary to install all the dependencies to run it, only the ones listed in `setup.cfg` configuration file.
-When installing the plugin, these listed dependencies will be automatically installed.
+When installing the plugin, the listed dependencies will be automatically installed.

+Other dependencies can be installed individually if the corresponding option will be used (e.g. install cellpose: `pip install cellpose`).
+They can also be all installed by installing FishFeats in full mode `pip install fishfeats[full]`.

 ### Operating System
 The plugin has been developped on a Linux environment and is used on Windows and MacOS distributions.
 It should thus be compatible with all these OS provided to have the adequate python environments.